KelkooGroup/theGardener/frontend/code-review.md

 - ExpandableNode getChilden: typo, should be getChild**r**en
 - I think instead of using a static method in class DocumentationNode, it would be better to define a method in the service to build the object instances.

+- Styles must not be specified in the HTML templates, but rather associated to CSS classes defined in css file

+- documentation-theme-book.component.html is too big and should be refactored.
+For instance, extract a project, feature, background, and scenario components.